battlecode/battlecode-server-2017/specs.md

 - Spawned at Training Field
 - Each team can only control one COMMANDER at a time
 - Ore cost doubles for each friendly COMMANDER that has been produced
-- High HP
+- Very high HP
-- Has a strong attack at decent range
+- Has a mediocre attack at decent range
 - Has special abilities
 - Gains experience from nearby defeated enemy units
 - More details below